ISL 2019-20: 10-man Jamshedpur edge past Odisha | Goal.com

 The sending off hurt the hosts badly as it allowed Odisha to come back into the game.
 The visitors equalised in the 40th minute when Aridane Santana found the back of the net from Jerry’s cross.

-Iriondo introduced Memo Moura at the beginning of the second half as Jamshedpur regrouped.

-Josep Gombau’s men failed to take full advantage.
+Josep Gombau’s men failed to take full advantage after the equaliser.
 Credit to the Jamshedpur defenders who stood firm on their ground and did not allow any space to the Odisha attackers.

 Jamshedpur, on the other hand, showed more intent in the final 15 minutes of the match.
 Farukh Choudhury squandered the easiest chance of the game when he found himself one on one with Odisha custodian but he lost possession of the ball.